okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 2. Fit the full model with all possible predictors
 3. Consider the predictor with the `highest P-value` - if `P > SL`, go to step 4, else fin
 4. Remove the predictor
-5. Fit model without this variable*, rebuild the entire model with the lower models
+5. Fit model without this variable*, rebuild the entire model with the other vars
+6. Return to step 3 with the new model